Azure-Samples/Cognitive-Face-CSharp-sample/README.md

 author: noellelacharite
 ---

-# Face service tutorial - detect and frame faces in an image
+# Detect and frame faces in an image on Windows

 This repository contains the sample discussed in [Getting Started with Face API in C# Tutorial](https://docs.microsoft.com/en-us/azure/cognitive-services/face/tutorials/faceapiincsharptutorial).
 The sample uses the Windows client library for the Cognitive Services Face service.